noahehall/theBookOfNoah/0current/react17.md

         - bind methods in the constructor (u lazy bum)
         - use are functions for event handlers
           - and this is the only reason you need autobinding anyway

     - use mixins: react-team doesnt recommend it

     - copy props into state

     - use deep equality checks/JSON.stringify for comparisons
       - use *immutability-helper* instead

     - use *constructor* if when not binding instance methods (for event handlers) or initializing state

     - use the callback in *setState*; move that logic to *componentDidUpdate* as react recommends

+    - use error boundaries for control flow
+      - only for recovery

   - **USE CASES**
     - use portals when rendering a child even when the parent has overflow hidden/z-index